hannahbroshar/christmas/source/top_5_movies/top_5_movies.rst

     .. image:: movie1.jpg

+    (Google Images)

     1983

     *A Christmas Story* is a classic Christmas movie that has been around for what seems like forever.
-All Ralphoie is worried about this Christmas is escaping from his bullies and getting his Red Ryder BB Gun!
+All Ralphie is worried about this Christmas is escaping from his bullies and getting his Red Ryder BB Gun!
 The movie is a comical family Christmas movie.

 **Home Alone**

     .. image:: movie2.jpg

+    (Google Images)

     1990

-    Oops, maybe cheating the system with this number 2 spot! *Home Alone* and its sequals are all fun Christmas movies to remind families each year how much they mean to another, even if you do forget a child every now and then.
+    Oops, maybe cheating the system with this number 2 spot! *Home Alone* and its sequels are all fun Christmas movies to remind families each year how much they mean to another, even if you do forget a child every now and then.
 These movies are filled with funny, action, and family moments!